 JAPANESE CHERRY BLOSSOM FESTIVAL

 In mid-April, when the cherry trees are in full blossom, Morris Arboretum celebrates its rich Japanese influences during the annual Japanese Cherry Blossom Festival.
 The two Saturdays are packed with special events.
 On April 11, see the Kyo Daiko Drumming Crew, view the Pennsylvania Bonsai Society display and let watch your kids create art in the oragami workshop.
 On April 18, see a kimono dressing demonstration and Japanese tea demonstration.
 Cherry walks and guided tours of the Arboretum's Japanese elements are available both days.

 Watch as the farmers shear the sheep, and experience many spring activities on a colonial farm.
 For the children there will be colonial toys and games, scarecrow building, and a puppet show.
 Highlights are open-hearth cooking, farm tours, spinning, weaving, colonial music, and many other historical crafts.

 All ages; fee: $2 per person suggested donation.

 North Penn High School

-Now in its 24th year, the Lansdale International Spring Festival is the largest diversity event in the state.
-This free event is held each April at the North Penn High School and features live entertainment, multi-cultural exhibits and vendors, a family health fair, hands-on activities, music and dance performances and a smorgasbord of international cuisines.
-Admission and parking to the event are free.
+Now in its 28th year, the Lansdale International Spring Festival is the largest diversity event in the state.
+This free event is held each April at the North Penn High School and features live entertainment, multi-cultural exhibits and vendors, a family health fair, hands-on activities, music and dance performances, and a smorgasbord of international cuisines.
+Tickets and parking are free.

 PENN DRY GOODS MARKET